keefyhub/nalu-creative/README.md

 ## Recommended Plugins
 - WP Smush
 - Regenerate Thumbnails
-- Velvet Blues Update URLs (only required on Staging or Live sites)
-- Yoast SEO (free version)
+- Yoast SEO

-- iThemes Security (change wp-admin url, everything else is automatic)
+XML-RPC and the REST API has been disabled